-DeFi Alliance, the incubator of platforms from Sushi to Olympus DAO, rebranded itself as Alliance DAO Thursday.
-A who’s-who of crypto investors, executives, NFT bulls – and also Jake Paul – backed the self-styled digital startup nation.
+DeFi Alliance, the incubator of platforms ranging from Sushi to Olympus DAO, rebranded itself as Alliance DAO Thursday.
+A who’s who of crypto investors, executives, non-fungible token (NFT) bulls – and also Jake Paul – backed the self-styled digital startup nation.

 Some 300 contributors provided the funding, according to project founder Imran Khan, ranging from Libra co-creator Morgan Beller to OpenSea’s Devin Finzer.

-Originally launched as the Chicago DeFi Alliance in March 2020, the consortium of high-powered Windy City trading firms sought to foster projects servicing the then-nascent DeFi scene, which at the time held a paltry $500 million or so, according to DeFi Llama.
+Originally launched as the Chicago DeFi Alliance in March 2020, the consortium of high-powered Windy City trading firms sought to foster projects servicing the then-nascent decentralized finance (DeFi) scene, which at the time held a paltry $500 million or so, according to DeFi Llama.

 At press time, decentralized trading platform Sushi, a member of DeFi Alliance’s fourth accelerator cohort, held $5.46 billion across all its multi-chain integrations.